-5.6 Signature Learning Hub
+6.9 Signature Learning Hub

 The Signature Learning Hub is an excellent online resource managed by Signature, the awarding body for all of our BSL qualifications.
 Signature Learning Hub is designed to complement learning for all of the Signature qualifications.
 It provides additional learning activities, including receptive videos, vocabulary, quizzes and examples of and tips for the exams.
-Signature Learning Hub is a paid subscription service and is not included in the course fee.
+BSL First students are eligible for a discounted rate for Signature Learning Hub.